dodokek/BinaryTranslator/README.md

 In native assembly <b>OUT</b> command pops the value from stack and prints it on the screen using <b>printf from STL</b>.
 <br>
 <br>
-I wrote my own printf on assembly and then *linked* it with *.elf* file, here's how it called:
+I wrote my own printf (<a href="https://github.com/dodokek/BinaryTranslator/tree/main/data/asm_sources">check out assembly sources here</a>) on assembly and then *linked* it with *.elf* file, here's how it called:

 ~~~C++
 mov xmm0, [rsp]